BIOS1140/BIOS1140.github.io/docs/Exercise1.md

 ### Strings

 As mentioned way back in section \@ref(textinput), you have to write `"hello"` rather than `hello` to get the actual text "hello".
-Now you may have figured out that this is because we have to separate objects from text in some way.
+Now you may have figured out that this is because we have to separate objects from plain text in some way.
 Text within quotes in R (and any programming language) is called strings.
 These can be stored in objects and combined into vectors just like you can with numbers.

 ```r